stoplightio/studio/docs/designing-apis/getting-started.md

 ## Getting Started

-There are a few ways to get started designing your API with the Stoplight design module:
+There are a few ways to get started designing your API with Stoplight Studio:

 - Create an API from scratch []()
 - [Reference another API Spec]()